-Preparing for Your Newborn Portrait
+Preparing for Your Newborn Session

-As soon as your baby has been fed and burped, I will then start preparing him/her for their session.
-I try to keep outfit/swaddle changes to a minimum (usually no more than two or three) because as soon as the blankets/outfits come off, the baby can startle and it can be difficult to get them to go back to sleep.
-From experience, babies who have been asleep prior to their arrival at the studio are unfortunately the babies who are more difficult to pose and we have to exert more time and effort to try and get them to go back to sleep.
-That alone can take up to an hour or more and unfortunately does count against your session time.
+I know this one can be tricky, but try to keep your baby awake as much as possible during the car ride to the session.
+From my experience, babies who have been asleep for a long period of time prior to their arrival at the studio are unfortunately the babies who are more difficult to pose.
+If babies are wide awake during the session, we have to exert more time and effort to try and get them to go back to sleep.
+That alone can take up to an hour or more and unfortunately, it does count against your session time.

+When I photograph newborns with their parents and/or siblings, I try to get those poses at the beginning of the session.
 If you have other children who will be coming to the studio, please keep in mind that your session can last 2 hours or more.
-Once I have finished photographing the family/sibling portraits, children can become restless during the remaining time.
-I recommend that you bring along a quiet activity and drinks/snacks to keep them entertained while we continue to work with your baby.
+Children typically become restless by the end of the session, so for that reason I recommend bringing along a quiet activity and drinks/snacks to keep them entertained while we continue to work with your baby.
 Keeping the noise level down in the studio will help your baby stay comfortable and sleepy.
-Some of my clients have actually brought along a friend or family member who was able to take the other children out of the studio for the remainder of the session.
-I do not have a restroom in the building where my studio is temporarily set up, so please keep that in mind as well!
+Ideally, if it's possible, you may want to plan to have a friend or family member come and pick your other child/children up once I am finished working with them.

 Plan Ahead for Potty Time

 Unfortunately, I do not have a restroom in my studio.
 Please try to plan ahead for potty breaks if possible.
 In the event of a potty emergency, I am happy to let you use the restroom next door in our home... if you are comfortable doing so.
 I always keep it clean, just in case!

 That's All for Now